jakew4/Movie-Database-Project/README.md

-language | the language of the title attributes | Additional terms to describe this alternative title, not enumerated titleType | the type/format of the title (e.g. movie, short, tvseries, tvepisode, video, etc) primaryTitle (string) – the more popular title / the title used by the filmmakers on promotional materials at the point of release originalTitle | original title, in the original language startYear | represents the release year of a title.
+language | the language of the title attributes | Additional terms to describe this alternative title, not enumerated titleType | the type/format of the title (e.g. movie, short, tvseries, tvepisode, video, etc) primaryTitle | the more popular title / the title used by the filmmakers on promotional materials at the point of release originalTitle | original title, in the original language startYear | represents the release year of a title.
 In the case of TV Series, it is the series start year endYear | TV Series end year. ‘\N’ for all other title types